reasonmethis/docdocgo-core/README.md

 ## Running the Containerized Application

 DocDocGo is also containerized with Docker.
-The following steps can be used to run the containerized application.
+The following steps can be used to run the containerized flask server.

 ### 1. Build the Docker image